gitlabhq/gitlabhq/doc/user/project/milestones/burndown_charts.md

 (and assign the milestone to the issue), the Burndown Chart will appear as if the issue was already open at the beginning of the milestone.
-A workaround is to simply close the issue (so that a closed timestamp is stored in the system), and reopen it to ge the desired effect, with a rise in the chart appearing on the day after.
+A workaround is to simply close the issue (so that a closed timestamp is stored in the system), and reopen it to get the desired effect, with a rise in the chart appearing on the day after.
 This is what appears in the example below.

 The Burndown Chart can also be toggled to display the cumulative open issue